fanf2/pcg-dxsm/README.md

-algorithms][pcg], with Daniel Lemire's nearly-divisionless algorithm for unbiased bounded random numbers; functions for generating random byte strings, random floating point numbers, and random shuffles; and for serializing and deserializing the RNG state,
+algorithms][pcg], with Daniel Lemire's nearly-divisionless algorithm for unbiased bounded random numbers; functions for generating random byte strings, random floating point numbers, and random shuffles; and for splitting, serializing and deserializing the RNG state,

 [pcg]: https://www.pcg-random.org/